 About those “small differences”…

 Some clinics, for example, won’t treat anyone with a BMI over 30: a high BMI negatively affects IVF success, no matter how good the clinic is.
-Clinics that treat women with a high BMI are more likely to have slightly lower success rates than pickier clinics.
+Clinics that treat women with a high BMI are more likely to have lower success rates than pickier clinics.

 Statistics are further skewed (albeit slightly) when clinics treat both private and NHS patients.
 The NHS has much stricter selection criteria, favouring women who have a higher chance of success.
 The clinics that accept NHS patients are therefore likely to have slightly higher success rates compared to private-only clinics.